Mailis/EstNer/cloud/readme.md

 __js/__

-	>- meant for develoers, who want to see catched errors
+	>- meant for developers, who want to see catched errors